nuts-foundation/nuts-workshops/mini-manuals/3-customer-registration.md

 ]
 ```

-Trust can be added by calling:
+An issuer can be trusted (for a specific credential type) by calling:
 ```
 POST /internal/vcr/v1/trust
 {